 This is a follow up course to the introduction for Primary Care/Long-Term Care or primary care facility.

 Applied Research provides the novice researcher with skills in identifying appropriate research studies, understanding the development of a research proposal and the basic concepts of research in the health care setting.

 Individually designed learning program involving field experiences in a health care setting.
 Program of study and student supervision must be approved by the internship director.
-(Practice hours may vary according to student experience in field.)

 This is the capstone course for the Health Care Management Program.
 The course will synthesize and summarize the materials of the Program coursework.
 Discussions will also be conducted on the state of the field today and projections for the future.
 This course must be taken the last semester before graduation.